 Our course offers you unique and flexible interdisciplinary training from staff whose knowledge is constantly refreshed by their active research work.

-As you study, you’ll develop a thorough understanding of Cell Biology that will give you the choice to progress to more advanced and specialised topics.
-You’ll be given the support and encouragement to develop your passion and ideas for your research project where previous Stirling students have excelled in producing high-quality work.
-We’ll also make sure you’ll have the skills and work-placement experience to kick-start your career in Cell Biology.
+As you study, you will develop a thorough understanding of Cell Biology that will give you the choice to progress to more advanced and specialised topics.
+You will be given the support and encouragement to develop your passion and ideas for your research project where previous Stirling students have excelled in producing high-quality work.
+We will also make sure you will have the skills and work-placement experience to kick-start your career in Cell Biology.

 Discover Uni provides official data on each university's undergraduate courses, including satisfaction scores from the National Student Survey, details of graduate jobs and salaries, and other key information for prospective students.